Naragasooran

 Naragasooran is an unreleased Indian Tamil-language supernatural thriller film written and directed by Karthick Naren.
-Produced by Badri Kasthuri, it features an ensemble cast led by Indrajith Sukumaran, Aravind Swamy, Sundeep Kishan, Shriya Saran and Aathmika.
+Produced by Badri Kasthuri, it features an ensemble cast led by Indrajith Sukumaran, Arvind Swamy, Sundeep Kishan, Shriya Saran and Aathmika.
 It is the second film in Naren's "thriller trilogy", with the first one being Dhuruvangal Pathinaaru, and it also stands as a spin-off of the former.

 The film remains unreleased due to various financial constraints.